quytruong1808/vilas/README.md

 ```

-##How to install labpi in Ubuntu
+##How to install ViLAS in Ubuntu
 1. Install pip
 `sudo apt-get install python-pip`
-2. Install Labpi
+2. Install ViLAS
-`sudo pip install labpi`
+`sudo pip install ViLAS`

 ##If you get error while installing, maybe it lacks some below packages